What is the purpose of the Physician-Focused Payment Model Technical Advisory Committee (PTAC)?

 • Quality and Cost: PFPMs are anticipated to improve health care quality at no additional cost, maintain health care quality while decreasing cost, or both improve health care quality and decrease cost.

-• Payment methodology: Pay APM Entities with a payment methodology designed to achieve the goals of the PFPM criteria.
-Addresses in detail through this methodology how Medicare and other payers, if applicable, pay APM Entities, how the payment methodology differs from current payment methodologies, and why the Physician-Focused Payment Model cannot be tested under current payment methodologies.
+• Payment Methodology: Pay APM Entities with a payment methodology designed to achieve the goals of the PFPM criteria.
+Addresses in detail through this methodology how Medicare and other payers, if applicable, pay APM Entities, how the payment methodology differs from current payment methodologies, and why the PFPM cannot be tested under current payment methodologies.

 • Scope: Aim to either directly address an issue in payment policy that broadens and expands the CMS APM portfolio or include APM Entities whose opportunities to participate in APMs have been limited.